Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

       - Select the `Subscription`.
       - Enter the `Resource group` name.
-      - Select the `Region` where to setup the Resource Group.
+      - Select the `Region` where to setup the Resource Group. *Keep in mind that all resources will be deployed to this region so make sure it supports all of the required services.
+The template has been confirmed to work in West US 2.*

     - Click the `Review + Create` button at the bottom of the page.
     - Click `Create` to finish the creation of the Resource Group.